stefan-solmundson/battleships/README.md

 Clients communicate with game servers using gRPC (a stream-stream connection).
 They send attacks and reports, and receive the result of their actions (hit/miss) and information about whose turn it is.

+## Running The Game - with Pycharm & Laragon
+Laragon>Menu>Preferences..>Services & Ports>Tick: "Redis"
+<sub>Redis is effectively a temporary RAM JSON file used to store information & communicate between programs.</sub>

+Pycharm>Run>Edit Configurations...>
+Tick: Allow parallel
+// Name "main.py" files appropriately -so that they are easier to sort in the editor
+// Now you can run a python file multiple times, use the stop button to keep track of what is running.